 HIV infection has been associated with both acute kidney injury (AKI) and chronic kidney disease (CKD).
-(See "Overview of kidney disease in HIV-infected patients".)
+(See "Overview of kidney disease in HIV-positive patients".)

 HIV-associated nephropathy (HIVAN), the classic kidney disease associated with HIV infection, was first described in 1984 as a complication of AIDS [1-3], although HIVAN may also occur in patients with less advanced HIV infection or acute seroconversion [4,5].
 Histologically, HIVAN is a collapsing form of focal sclerosing glomerulosclerosis (FSGS) (picture 1), which can be distinguished from idiopathic FSGS by the presence of microcystic tubular dilatation and interstitial inflammation .